yahiarefaiea/yahiarefaiea/others/bio.md

 ***Being in the field for 9 years*** -both as a designer and developer- helped me understand the full-cycle of creating products and ***opened the door for me to found a web design and development agency and lead people to build and deliver emotional and captivating experiences.***

-***My work was nominated and honored on Codepen, CSS Design Awards, and UpLabs.*** And I found it fun and inspiring to become a developer advocate and share my work and knowledge with the open-source community ***and end up having ~100K of views on my Codepen.***
+***My work was nominated and honored on Codepen, CSS Design Awards, and UpLabs.*** And I found it fun and inspiring to become a developer advocate, where I share my work and knowledge with the open-source community ***and end up having ~100K views on my Codepen.***

 Currently, I breathe-talking about combining technology, creativity, and storytelling—to produce an interactive book that not just tells a story—but allows the reader to live it.
 The book is expected to be out in 2025.